krschroeder/base-elem-js/readme.md

 ```

 ### findBy
 Finds elements by type (id, class, or tag) within the current elements and returns a new BaseElem instance.
+Choosing the type will select elements by `getElementById`, `getElementsByClassName` and `getElementsByTagName` underneath the hood.

 ```typescript
 findBy(type: FindBy, selector: string, filter?: (elem: any, i: number) => boolean): BaseElem